SineshX/markdown-cheatsheet/README.md

 2. Which is numbered

 ~~~
- Markup : 1.
+ raw sample  : 1.
 A numbered list
               1. A nested numbered list
               2. Which is numbered
           2. Which is numbered